typhonjs-node-scm/typhonjs-github-inspect-orgs/README.md

 The remaining base fields include one or more array of array structures depending on the requested data.
 Please review the documentation for each method provided for an example JSON response.

-All methods take a hash of optional parameters.
-The two optional parameters that are supported include:
+Most methods take a hash of optional parameters.
+The three optional parameters that are supported include:
 ```
 (string)          credential - A public access token with `public_repo` and `read:org` permissions for any GitHub
                                user which limits the responses to the organizations and other query data that this